rcs333/CLOMP/README.md

 This repository describes how to set up a metagenomic classification pipeline like the cool kids at UW Virology.
 We can go from a bunch of fastq files in a folder to a sweet metagenomic classification report in about 6 hours for 25 million reads (about a MiSeq run).

+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+aa
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a
+a